 Is a Level 1 charger good enough?

 Yes for under 50 miles per day with overnight access.
-Add workplace or public charging if you need more.
+Add workplace or public charging if more is needed.